Article

 This more specialist Trust can complement larger company-focused Asian funds and blend well with growth-biased investments from a style perspective.
 Contrarian manager Nitin Bajaj seeks out good quality, conservatively run but undervalued opportunities in small and medium-sized businesses across Asia.
 He continues to stay away from fashionable stocks where high valuations do not leave enough ‘margin of safety,’ as well as those with high debt levels.
 Given the breadth of opportunities available to the manager and the inefficient nature of the asset class we believe he is well placed to add value over the long term.

-Bajaj is focused on value and protecting the longer term downside rather than obsessing about relative performance.
-The ability to short (to profit from falling process) and the modest use of derivatives are differentiating features he can also use to help protect capital when he sees fit.
-As performance has the potential for be volatile given the nature of the asset class as well as the manager’s defined style, investors should be willing to hold the Trust for the long term.
+The ability to short (to profit from falling prices) and the modest use of derivatives are differentiating features the manager can also use to help protect capital when he sees fit.
+As performance has the potential to be volatile given the nature of the asset class as well as the manager’s defined style, investors should be willing to hold the Trust for the long term.

 3. Invesco Asian

-Manager Will Lam has consistently shown a bias towards cash-generative companies with strong balance sheets.
+Manager Will Lam has consistently shown a bias towards cash-generative companies with strong balance sheets, albeit with a slight preference for technology and internet related stocks.
 He focuses on valuations and seeks to take advantage of pricing inefficiencies in Asian markets that result from other investors’ behavioural biases.

 Lam’s process involves extensive company contact and emphasises the importance of positive cash flow, sound balance sheets, stability of market position and the quality and openness of management.
 The process is pragmatic and flexible, aiming to respond to a range of different economic and market conditions.

 His strategy of investing in company shares trading below their estimate of fair value means looking at unloved areas of the market.
-As such, unlike many active managers, he has not shied away from China, and this has recently worked against the fund.
-Nonetheless, relative performance continues to be solid, cementing its longer-term record.
-Although past performance is not a reliable guide to future returns.
+As such he has not shied away from China, and this has recently worked well for the fund.
+However, it is important to note past performance is not a reliable guide to future returns.

 There is also significant emphasis on the quality of a business incorporating factors such as management standard, resilience of finances and durability of a company’s business model and market position.

-Geographically, the managers tend to heavily lean towards Indian companies and are relatively light in Chinese exposure, a product of where they find companies with suitably robust governance.
-This is a key characteristic of the fund and can be very influential to relative performance.
+Geographically, the managers tend to heavily lean towards Indian companies and are relatively light in Chinese exposure, a product of where they find more companies with suitably robust governance.
+This is a key characteristic of the fund and can be very influential to relative performance – as has been the case over the past year which has seen the fund has lagged the market and peers in a period where Chinese shares enjoyed a rally.

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.